AP Top 25 Takeaways: Amid chaos, ‘Bama, UGA are drama-free - NewsBreak

 Robinson carried 36 times for 210 yards and four touchdowns.
 It was 42-7 Alabama early in the fourth quarter before Ole Miss tacked on a couple of touchdowns.

-Stanford knocked off No. 3 Oregon in overtime.
-Kentucky beat No. 10 Florida with a late goal-line stand.
-Mississippi State handed No. 15 Texas A&M its second straight loss, a week before Alabama comes to College Station.
+Stanford in overtime.
+Kentucky with a late goal-line stand.
+Mississippi State handed , a week before Alabama comes to College Station.

 If ever there was a season for a Group of Five team to make a case to be in the College Football Playoff, it might be this year.